 Cherubino removes the dress, kisses Susanna then jumps.
-She looks out the window.

 He is safe.
 If that boy does not make many a woman's heart ache, I know not women.
 And now, my greedy Count, perhaps you will learn a lesson or two as well.